Politics of Quebec

 The politics of Quebec are centred on a provincial government resembling that of the other Canadian provinces, namely a constitutional monarchy and parliamentary democracy.
 The capital of Quebec is Quebec City, where the Lieutenant Governor, Premier, the legislature, and cabinet reside.

-The unicameral legislature — the National Assembly of Quebec — has 125 members.
+The legislature — the Parliament of Quebec — is unicameral, consisting of the Lieutenant Governor and the National Assembly, which has 125 members.
 Government is conducted based on the Westminster model.

 Political system

-The British-type parliamentarism based on the Westminster system was introduced in the Province of Lower Canada in 1791.
+The British-type parliamentarism based on the Westminster system was introduced in the province of Lower Canada in 1791.
 The diagram at right represents the political system of Québec since the 1968 reform.
 Prior to this reform, the Parliament of Québec was bicameral.